microsoft/aroworkshop/_entries/04-03 run_cicd_pipeline.md

 ---
 sectionid: lab3-run_cicd_pipeline
 sectionclass: h2
-title: Run CICD Pipeline
+title: Run CI/CD Pipeline
 parent-id: lab-cicd
 ---

-### Run the CICD Pipeline
+### Run the CI/CD Pipeline

-A CICD pipeline is created by the demo provision script.
+A CI/CD pipeline is created by the demo provision script.
 Please review the pipeline and trigger an execution.

 {% collapsible %}